Mailsi: Geography and climate

 Mailsi Canal is also named after this city.

 Agriculture

 Farming is the primary economic activity in Mailsi and exports include cotton, wheat, sugarcane, rice, and henna.
 Since independence, the amount of cultivated land has increased.
 Irrigation systems have been affected by the shortage of water in Sutlej River.
 There are three canals, Mailsi Link, Faddah and Dhamakki, There are many sub-canals and a number of streams for irrigation is also there.

-Mailsi lies in the temperate zone of Pakistan.
+Mailsi-Jallah Jeem lies in the temperate zone of Pakistan.
 The climate is arid, characterized by hot summers and cool winters, and wide variations between extremes of temperature at given locations.

-Mailsi has four seasons: a cool, dry winter from December through February; a hot, dry spring from March through May; the southwest monsoon period, from June through September; and the retreating monsoon period of October and November.
+Mailsi-Jallah Jeem has four seasons: a cool, dry winter from December through February; a hot, dry spring from March through May; the southwest monsoon period, from June through September; and the retreating monsoon period of October and November.
 The onset and duration of these seasons vary somewhat according to location.